Gaius-Augustus/GALBA/README.md

 If `--makehub` and `--email=your@mail.de` (with your valid e-mail adress) are provided, a track data hub for visualizing results with the UCSC Genome Browser will be generated using MakeHub (<https://github.com/Gaius-Augustus/MakeHub>).

+### --disable_diamond_filter=true

+Disable filtering AUGUSTUS genes by DIAMOND hit determination against input proteins (default is false).
+If you do not trust the protein donor, or if the donor is rather distantly related, please disable the DIAMOND filter.
+With execellent quality protein donors and close relatives, you increase specificity in large vertebrate genomes, significantly, by using the DIAMOND filter.
+In smaller genomes, it makes less of a difference.
+Generally, using the filter comes at a (usually small) cost in sensivity, i.e. you will miss some genes that are not supported by protein evidence.

 Output of GALBA
 =================